rob

 PETMAN Atlas DRC HD Electric

-Electric
+Electric (e-Atlas)

-On Apr 17th, 2024, Boston Dynamics released a video announcing an all new, fully electric Atlas, just a day after announcing the retirement of its hydraulicly actuated HD Atlas.
+On April 17th, 2024, Boston Dynamics released a video announcing an all new, fully electric Atlas, just a day after announcing the retirement of its hydraulicly actuated HD Atlas.

 As you can see in the announcment video, Atlas now has something called hypermobility, meaning some joints are capable of rotating 360 degrees continuously.
 This new flexibility is enabled by slip rings placed at joints that are meant to be continuous, such as the head and torso.
 Apparently, many of Atlas' joints are continuous.